-(2) A candidate for Mayor who has been certified by the Ethics Commission as eligible to receive public funds under this Chapter shall not, at any time, have an amount of funds greater than the candidate's Trust Account Limit in his or her Campaign Contribution Trust Account.
+(3) Account Limits.
+A candidate for Mayor or the Board of Supervisors who has been certified by the Ethics Commission as eligible to receive public funds under this Chapter shall not, at any time, have an amount of funds greater than the candidate's Trust Account Limit in his or her Campaign Contribution Trust Account.